Tips for Visiting New York City for the First Time (or the 100th)!

 American Museum of Natural History

-You can spend all day in this museum searching through the history of things such as mummies to mastodon skeletons.
+You can spend all day in this museum studying the history of objects such as mummies and mastodon skeletons.

 Harlem

-Harlem is a neighborhood in northern Manhattan with a vibrant African American, as well as Jewish, Italian, and Puerto Rican history.
-If you want to explore it, you may want to do it after exploring uptown.
+Harlem is a neighborhood in northern Manhattan with a vibrant African American, Jewish, Italian, and Puerto Rican history.
+If you want to explore it, you may want to do so after exploring uptown.

 Things to do in Midtown Manhattan